Click here for a list of current course offerings.

-No. Even students with a background in the Visual Arts must take VAS1020.
-This course is designed to introduce techniques and processes of a variety of media, theoretical concepts which inform studio practice as well as the facility and safety protocols specific each studio area in the John Labatt Visual Arts Centre.
+No. Even students with a background in the Visual Arts must take VAS1020/1025.
+These courses are designed to introduce techniques and processes of a variety of media, theoretical concepts which inform studio practice as well as the facility and safety protocols specific each studio area in the John Labatt Visual Arts Centre.

 Yes.
 All studio courses require materials, the majority of which must be provided by the student.
 Information on approximate expenses for each course can be obtained by contacting the department or emailing the instructor responsible for the course.